what did you get out of school?

-And what the hell has a mindful life got to do with this?
+So what has a mindful life got to do with this?

 Calling it out.
 That's what your mindful life will teach you.
 It'll tell you: if you can reframe your own experience then make sure you call it out when someone, or some institution, tries to frame experience for you.

-Learning to call it out.
+Learn to call it out.
 Name it.
+Then patiently prioritise how to reframe it.
+For yourself and the health of humanity.
 That's what you should be able to get out of school.Posted in: